-Format no debug ipv6 mld packet [receive | transmit]

-debug ipv6 pimdm packet
+Format no debug ipv6 mld packet [receive transmit] Mode Privileged EXEC debug ipv6 pimdm packet

-Use this command to trace PIMDMv6 packet reception and transmission. receive traces only received PIMDMv6 packets and transmit traces only transmitted PIMDMv6 packets.
+Use this command to trace PIMDMv6 packet reception and transmission.
+If you use the receive option, only received PIMDMv6 packets are traced.
+If you use the transmit option, only transmitted PIMDMv6 packets are traced.
 When neither keyword is used in the command, then all PIMDMv6 packet traces are dumped.
 Vital information such as source address, destination address, control packet type, packet length, and the interface on which the packet is received or transmitted is displayed on the console.

+Default disabled

-Format debug ipv6 pimdm packet [receive | transmit]
+Format debug ipv6 pimdm packet [receive transmit]

+Mode Privileged EXEC